- Country Nigeria

 Please bear the following in mind when it is safe to visit this cemetery:

 - It is important to check the weather forecast, as the grass and dirt surfaces can become slippery when wet.

 - Care should be taken not to stand beneath the trees when they are about to fruit.

 The cemetery is in Yaba, a suburb of Lagos.
 It is within a large civil cemetery known locally as Atan Cemetery which lies on the Eastern outskirts of Lagos, on University road, beyond Moorehouse Road and the Medical Research Institute.
 The cemetery contains the largest concentration of 1939-1945 war graves in Nigeria.
-The graves are arranged in four plots, the two plots at the far end where the Mohammedans and Pagans lie, being separated by an avenue from the two in the foreground, which contain the European and African Christian burials.
+The graves are arranged in four plots, separated by an avenue.

 For further information regarding wheelchair access, please contact our enquiries department on telephone number 01628 634221.